Icy Europe

 The Piazzale and the rest of central Florence are filled with sights to behold.
 It is possible to fill your time with knowledge and preparation when the historical sites in your preferred area are nearby.
 These are the must-see locations.

 4.1.
-Piazzale Terrangelo Terrace
+Piazzale Michelangelo Terrace

 Behold a spectacular view of Florence from the open space of the Piazzale Michelangelo terrace.
 Piazzale Michelangelo is mainly crowded at sunset when the picture of the day descending into night enraptures the human imagination.